KuasaSemi/aquarius-docs/docs/tutorials/pn-junction.md

   <img src="/img/tutorial-extras/pn-junction/image52.png"/>
 </p>

-6. Select the desired variable in the X and Y axes with the appropriate graph setings like log scale etc. Press **New Plot**.
+6. Select the desired variable in the X and Y axes with the appropriate graph settings like log scale etc. Press **New Plot**.
 This will show the I-V characteristics of the defined PN junction.
 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image53.png"/>
 </p>